hamnaarif/Reveltek-Careers/Careers/SharePoint look book.md

 The templates in SharePoint Look Book are designed to be modern and visually appealing.
 This can help organizations create sites that are engaging and easy to use.

 ### Responsive:
-The templates are designed to be responsive, which means that they can be accessed on a variety of devices, including desktops, laptops, tablets, and smartphones.Integration with other Microsoft products: SharePoint Look Book templates can be integrated with other Microsoft products, such as PowerApps and Power BI.
+The templates are designed to be responsive, which means that they can be accessed on a variety of devices, including desktops, laptops, tablets, and smartphones.

+### Integration with other Microsoft products:
+SharePoint Look Book templates can be integrated with other Microsoft products, such as PowerApps and Power BI.
 This can help organizations create powerful and integrated solutions.